My name is Christopher Tan.

 And what could we do about it?

 I was pretty happy as a kid.
-But my happiness left me as I left my childhood and grew into a teenager.
+But my happiness left me as I entered my teenage years.

 By Grade 10 I had started drinking.
 And by grade 11, I was smoking cigarettes and experimenting with MDMA, ecstasy and marijuana.
 I was going out and having sex with strangers, and I was skipping a lot of school.
 I was doing everything I could to distract myself from the pain I was feeling inside.